 A common sticking point when it comes to going solar is a dislike of bulky panels mounted on the roof.
 While aesthetics have come a long way in recent years, with sleek all-black panels and in roof mounting, for some that’s still not enough… but solar tiles may just change all that.
 Once the whole roof is decked out in PV tiles (or their identical dummy counterparts), the electrical component of the roof becomes invisible, leaving you with free power and kerb appeal intact.

 All types of solar PV modules are designed to withstand the elements, and solar panels have an expected lifespan of 25+ years.
 While solar tiles haven’t been around long enough to prove how long they'll keep generating electricity, it should be at least the same.
-Tesla have even offered an ‘infinite warranty’ on their tiles, claiming they will last as long as your house.
-Looking at their hail test implies they could be stronger than regular tiles too.
+Tesla has offered 25 year 'weatherization' and tile warranties for its Solar Roof, to cover the tile glass and water leaks.
+Looking at the company's hail test implies it could be stronger than regular tiles too.

 While the physical tiles may last, the output will degrade with time, as is the case with all photovoltaic cells.
 On the electrical side, a solar tiled roof has 10-30 more connection points than a panel system, meaning many more points for potential faults over the years.